Note

 This Grafana dashboard uses the AngularJS plugin that will be deprecated in future versions of Grafana.
 For more information, see Angular support deprecation.
 Kafka Exporter metrics will still be available, but you might need to create your own dashboards once the deprecation occurs.

 Strimzi offers flexible options for exposing your Kafka cluster to clients through listeners.
-Each listener defines how clients connect to your Kafka brokers with specific protocols, authentication methods, and network exposure patterns.
+Each listener defines how clients connect to your Kafka brokers using specific protocols, authentication methods, and network exposure patterns.

 A listener configuration defines: